 HEALTH CARE OPERATIONS:

-We may use or disclose, as needed, your protected health information in order to support the business activities of this office.
+We may use or disclose, as needed, your protected health information in order to support our business activities.
 These activities include, but are not limited to, improving quality of care, providing information about treatment alternatives or other health-related benefits and services, development or maintaining and supporting computer systems, legal services, and conducting audits and compliance programs, including fraud, waste and abuse investigations.

 USES AND DISCLOSURES THAT DO NOT REQUIRE YOUR AUTHORIZATION:

-We may use or disclose your protected health information in the following situations without your authorization.
-These situations include the following uses and disclosures: as required by law; for public health purposes; for health care oversight purposes; for abuse or neglect reporting; pursuant to Food and Drug Administration requirements; in connection with legal proceedings; for law enforcement purposes; to coroners, funeral directors and organ donation agencies; for certain research purposes; for certain criminal activities; for certain military activity and national security purposes; for workers’ compensation reporting; relating to certain inmate reporting; and other required uses and disclosures.
-Under the law, we must make certain disclosures to you upon your request, and when required by the Secretary of the Department of Health and Human Services to investigate or determine our compliance with the requirements of HIPAA.
+To comply with applicable law, we may use or disclose your protected health information in the following situations without the need to obtain your authorization.
+These situations include the following uses and disclosures: as required by law; for public health activities; for health care oversight activities; pursuant to Food and Drug Administration requirements; for abuse, neglect, or domestic violence reporting; for judicial and administrative proceedings; for law enforcement purposes; to coroners and medical examiners, funeral directors and organ donation agencies; for certain research purposes; to avert serious threat to health or safety; for specialized government functions; for certain criminal activities; for workers’ compensation reporting; relating to certain inmate reporting; and other required uses and disclosures.
+Under the law, we must make certain disclosures to you upon your request, and when required by the Secretary of the Department of Health and Human Services to investigate or determine our compliance with the requirements of the Health Insurance Portability and Accountability Act (“HIPAA”).
 State laws may further restrict these disclosures.

 This Notice was originally published and effective on December 9, 2020.